What Is The Focus Of Woodlands Art

 From Traditional Forms to Contemporary Expressions

 Originally expressed through pictographs and ceremonial objects, Woodlands Art has expanded to include a wide range of contemporary mediums, such as acrylic painting, printmaking, sculpture, and digital art.
-While the techniques and materials may have changed, the core values and themes of the art form remain intact.
+Now, while the techniques and materials may have changed, the core values and themes of the art form remain intact.
 Contemporary Woodlands artists continue to explore traditional stories and spiritual beliefs while also addressing contemporary issues and challenges.

 The Influence of Residential Schools and Cultural Revitalization